Best OCR Engines for Faded Maintenance Logs: Engineering a Compliant MRO Digitization Pipeline

 # Adaptive thresholding for solvent-washed ink recovery

-# Morphological cleanup to bridge micro-fractures in stamped text
+# Morphological close bridges micro-fractures in stamped text

 kernel = cv2.getStructuringElement(cv2.MORPH_RECT, (2, 2))